ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    GROUP BY customer_id
    ORDER BY avg_sale_amount DESC;
    ```
-   *Explanation*: Groups by `customer_id` and calculates the average sale amount per customer.
+   *What it does*: Finds the average sale amount per customer.

 5. **Sales by Weekday**
    ```sql